Ophthalmic Pathology

 Additional resources

-You can find discipline-specific reading lists to support you in completing an IBMS Advanced Specialist Diploma on our Science reading page.
+You can find discipline-specific reading lists to support you in completing the IBMS Advanced Specialist Diploma n Ophthalmic Pathology here.

 You can find articles and online resources to support you in completing an IBMS Advanced Specialist Diploma in our Resources section.